 Modern Public Administration Paradigms

-David Osborne & Ted Gaebler are the father of New Public Management (NPM).
+David Osborne & Ted Gaebler are the fathers of New Public Management (NPM).
 This concept was coded in their book Reinventing Government – How the Entrepreneurial Spirit is Transforming the Public Sector.
-There are included some key points which are most important in new public management (NPM).
+Some key points are most important in new public management (NPM).
 Such as:-

 1. The individual responsibility of the manager or administrator has been more significant.